ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector.md

 {: #ibm-customer-collector-create}
 {: step}

-A collector is a container image that you install on your Virtual Private Cloud or on an IBM Cloud Kubernetes Service (IKS) or a RedHat OpenShift Kubernetes Service (ROKS) cluster.
+A collector is a container image that you install on your Virtual Private Cloud or on an IBM Kubernetes Service (IKS) or a Red Hat OpenShift Kubernetes Service (ROKS) cluster.
 The collector image is responsible for gathering your configuration information and validating it.

 1. Create a collector.